43615/dcim/README.md

 - `q` now always exits regardless of where it's called from.
   - If the [DRS](#Direct-register-number-selection) is set, its value is used as the exit code.
 - `Q` may behave slightly differently, honestly CBA to even try comparing with GNU dc's source C.
 - `&` pops a string and executes the file with that name as a macro script if it's accessible (like file mode).
 This enables easy usage of existing helper scripts while in interactive mode and splitting of scripts into multiple modular files.
-Because the script is executed in the same instance of dcim, it may overwrite register contents.
+The script is executed in the same instance of dcim, make sure it doesn't mess with parameters/register contents.
 - `$` pops a string and pushes the environment variable with that name if it exists.
 - `\` pops a string and executes it as one or more OS commands (separated by `;`).
 Very basic syntax support (worst shell ever): `cmd arg1 arg2...` for normal commands, `var=val` for setting environment variables.
 ## Library of constants and conversion factors